professor-farnsworth-git/TryHackMe-Walkthroughs/README.md

 # TryHackMe Walkthroughs

-Here you'll find walkthroughs to help navigate some of the boxes on TryHackMe (THM).
-For each box, I’ve put together three articles to outline how I would attack, defend, and write a pentest report for it.
+A repository for TryHackMe Walkthroughs.
+Each box will be accompanied by three articles to outline:
   - Attack Walkthrough
   - Hardening Walkthrough
   - Pentest Report